ereiskind/nolcat/docs/source/testing.rst

 * Brepols Online

   * Contains unicode characters ``ç`` and ``É```
+  * Errors are under the ``Exception`` key, which is on the same level as the report keys

 * Brill Books and Journals

   * No DR offered
   * No IR offered
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Brill Scholarly Editions
 * China National Knowledge Infrastructure (CNKI)